 Mr. Hummel also said that the Texas Attorney General’s office has informed Obagi that selling Hydroquinone through physician and medi-spa offices is against the Texas Food Drug and Cosmetic Act and the Texas Deceptive Trade Practices Act, and at least as far as Texas is concerned, Hydroquinone is an “unapproved drug”.
 The company also disclosed that Texas regulatory authorities first contacted them in 2009, and these recent actions appear to be a culmination of their tussle with the agency over the last several months.

 The Texas actions don’t specifically indicate that the regulators have an issue with the safety of Hydroquinone administered under a physician’s care.
 The issue is presented more as an enforcement against the sale of the product outside of a licensed pharmacy.
+In fact, in early 2012, Obagi Medical Products, announced that they had come to a resolution with the state of Texas, and would “slowly” start selling in the stat again.
 However, these events are a concern for physicians, as they are the target of investigative office “visits”, product confiscations and agency citations – though it is not clear what the nature of those citations are, as of yet.
 Their distress is completely understandable, especially as one looks at the larger trend over the last three years that goes beyond state legislative activities:

 *August 2006: The FDA issued a new proposed ruling that would ban HQ and any product with “skin bleaching” claims from all cosmetics (currently HQ is allowed in the US at 2% or less concentrations), and require a new drug application process to be completed for all others to show safety and efficacy – they particularly questioned the safety of the product.
 This ruling would have mirrored similar regulations in Europe where HQ is banned in cosmetics.
 The FDA has not implemented this proposed ruling, stating that they would sponsor further safety studies before making a final decision.